 As a result of this internal assessment, the trustees of the Union Benevolent Association have committed ourselves to further examining and where necessary restructuring our community engagement and giving processes to better recognize where our efforts can be effective in dismantling bias, discrimination and racism in our work, and the work of those we partner with in communities around Philadelphia.
 Our first effort along these lines is the restructuring of our application process to include the collection of information about the reflectiveness of our grantee partners doing the work and how the work is informed around diversity, equity and inclusion.

 We look forward to our continued work with you to build stronger and self-sufficient communities in Philadelphia!

 The Union Benevolent Association makes grants to organizations that meet basic needs to alleviate the burden of poverty for vulnerable residents of Philadelphia.
 Basic needs are defined as food, shelter, clothing and other necessities, including but not limited to:

 Assistance in obtaining identification documents such as birth certificates and State Photo ID;

 The provision of post office boxes for those who lack an address;

 Priority will be given to organizations with operating budgets below $1 million.
 However, larger organizations that address our funding priorities and can demonstrate the impact of grant funds will be considered.

 Types of Grants

-Targeted Grants: UBA may occasionally provide Focused Support when a timely response to exceptional circumstances can be particularly beneficial to poor and disadvantaged residents of Philadelphia.
+Targeted Grant(s): UBA may occasionally provide focused support when a timely response to exceptional circumstances can be particularly beneficial to poor and disadvantaged residents of Philadelphia.
 The area(s) of focus is at the annual discretion of the board and may be a single organization selected or multiple organizations invited to participate in the application process.

 The Union Benevolent Association: